lucas-munoz1/lucas-munoz1.github.io/README.md

 VISUAL PLACEHOLDER: TABLE SHOWING CHANGING METRIC SCORES

 While the model's performance metrics were slightly below my initial goal of 0.9, I was satisfied with the results and decided to proceed to the next model, knowing I could return to improve it later.
+The most valuable lesson I took away from training this model, was the power of synthetic data.
+Using it subtly, and in the right spots, had worked wonders.

 ### Text Classification with BERT
 The final model I developed for this engine was a text classification model designed to identify market gap language in customer reviews.
 Market gap language is defined as language describing a customer's desire for an attribute that was not included in the product.
-While I won't delve into the specific rules and annotation process to maintain confidentiality, I will detail the development and training of this model.
+To maintain confidentiality, I won't discuss the purpose, specific rules, and annotation processes for this model.
+However, I will detail the components, training processes, and the current results.

 This model was built using XGBoost in combination with several embedding and analysis techniques:
   - Continuous Bag of Words (CBOW) model using Word2Vec